Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

 To start the back up:

 1. Create a MirrorMaker 2 configuration file.
-The following is a MirrorMaker 2 sample configuration file, where you only need to fill in the source and target bootstrap servers and your authentication parameters:
+The following is a MirrorMaker 2 sample configuration file, where you only need to fill the parameters:
+    * `source.bootstrap.servers`
+    * `target.replication.factor`
+    * and the authentication parameters:
+        * `sasl`
+        * `ssl`
+        * `security`

     ```sh
     cat > mm2.config <<EOF